 My research and 25+ years’ experience in the careers industry revealed that NOT having a cover letter may ruin your chances, but HAVING a strong cover letter will never hurt your chances.

 Many people read them religiously and judge candidates by them as strongly as they do their resumes and online presence.

 Are you willing to risk skipping the cover letter and take the chance that the people you’ve sent your resume to won’t care?

 My advice?
 It just makes sense to include one.
-Take the time to write customized cover letters for each job.
-And make sure they’re memorable and further support your personal brand and market your potential value, beyond your resume.
+Take the time to write customized cover letters each time you send out your resume.
+And make sure they’re memorable, further support your personal brand and market your potential value, beyond your resume.